Australia–Italy relations: Diplomatic relations

 The presence of a quite large Italian community has over time helped the two countries to develop shared interests.
 Both countries collaborate in various fields, from the political and economic area to the cultural and scientific one.
 Of importance, is also the collaboration in the fight against terrorism and within the G20.
 There are also recent sectors where Rome and Canberra are active, such as renewable energies, manufacturing, international education and space with the important SKA (Square Kilometre Array) project.
 Further impulse was given by the signing of the recent Agreement on Scientific, Technological and Innovation Cooperation between the Government of Australia and the Government of the Italian Republic in 2018.
 In recent times, Australia has been opening up even more to economic integration and free trade agreements with several countries, including Italy and the European Union in general.
-Moreover both states are present in international fora as Weog (The Group of Western European and Other States), UN (United Nations), WHO (World Health Organisation) as well as many other international conferences.
+Moreover, both states are present in international fora as Weog (The Group of Western European and Other States), UN (United Nations), WHO (World Health Organization) as well as many other international conferences.

 The promotion of Italian culture is regulated by the bilateral agreement signed in Rome on 8 January 1975 and the following executive programmes.
 The Italian embassy and Italian community in Australia, which aim to spread both the idiom and the culture itself, support projects related to literature, music, arts, and the "Made in Italy" brand.
 In Italy, the Australian embassy promotes activities and events in several fields and fashion competitions like “Wool Wonders” to promote its wool industry.

 Missions and visits of exponents are not that frequent also because of the geographical distance.
 In 2017 the Foreign Minister of Italy, Angelino Alfano, visited Australia to meet with the then Foreign Minister, Julie Bishop.
 The last high-profile meeting dates back to 2018, a year in which Italy welcomed Peter Cosgrove, the then Australian Governor General.

 Australia has an embassy in Rome and a general consulate in Milan.
 Italy has an embassy in Canberra, 2 general consulates (in Melbourne and Sydney) and 3 consulates (in Adelaide, Brisbane and Perth).